PetalCat/PetalBoard/README.md

 # PetalBoard

-PetalBoard is a modern, mobile-friendly alternative to SignupGenius focused on coordinating house and potluck events.
+PetalBoard is a modern, mobile-friendly alternative to other platforms focused on coordinating events.
 Hosts can create an event in minutes, share a public link, and manage signups without forcing guests to create accounts.

 ## Features